 How Long It Takes to Become a Successful Trader – How to Learn and Practice

 Practice doesn’t make perfect.
 Perfect practice only creates improvement.
 If you practice the wrong things, or do the same wrong things over and over, you’ll continue to struggle no matter how many hours you are putting in.
-After 10 years of trading I still make mistakes, but I spot them quickly and work on them, which means the number of mistakes tends to decline.
+After more than 13 years of trading I still make mistakes, but I spot them quickly and work on them, which means the number of mistakes tends to decline.

 Successful traders want to refine and perfect their methods.
 It’s what drives them.
 Once you have developed a method, practice implementing it with precision.
 Focus on process, not results.
 Results come from good execution of a plan, so focus on the plan and results take care of themselves.
 Adapt to market conditions and study how your strategy can be adapted to changing market conditions–do this before market conditions change.
 Continually be asking yourself…”If the market becomes more or less volatile, or if it shifts from trending to stagnant (or vice versa), how will this affect my strategy?
 How will I adapt?”
-The article How to Day Trade the Forex Market in Two Hours Less, discusses these concepts and applies to all markets, not just forex.
+The article How to Day Trade the Forex Market in Two Hours Less discusses these concepts.

 How Long It Takes to Become a Successful Trader – Maintaining Consistency

 Many traders have several months of profitability.
 Unfortunately, that amounts to a random cosmic blip.
 Maintaining profitability is a tougher challenge.
 I believe there are 4 stages of a trader’s education.
 If you become consistent for multiple months you are in stage 2 and/or 3.
-Stage 4 is reserved for traders who have experienced the turbulent times, and managed to get through it–whether by adjusting their strategies, or their strategies managed to get them through the tough times.
+Stage 4 is reserved for traders who have experienced the turbulent times and managed to get through it.

 The tough times will come.
 My time came about 5 years after I started trading.
-After that first month of profitably I was profitable every single month after for the next 4 years.
+After that first profitable month, I was profitable every single month after for the next 4.5 years.
 Then I hit a slump.
 The market environment had changed, but it wasn’t the market’s fault (it never is), it was self-induced.
 I was questioning whether I wanted to keep day trading, and was becoming more interested in writing and research.
-I opted to quit trading stocks, and moved to swing trading forex, since it was less time intensive.
-A few years later I got interested in day trading again…futures this time.
-No matter the reason, your trading income will likely dry up at some point.
-You will need to fight through it.
-I opted to switch markets and refine my strategies.
-As indicated above, it took about 4+ months to regain consistent profitability each time (learning a new market).
+I had lost a bit of my interest, which made me more distracted and thus hurt my trading performance.

-Once you become profitable, I believe you have the tools to do it again.
+If you are able to trade successfully for at least several years, I believe you have the tools to do it again.
 Most of the traders I know who have traded for more than five years will continue to be successful.
-My friends who quit trading, but who were successful for a number of years, could likely come back and be profitable again within about 3 to 6 months.
-The tools are there, but it’s the mental game of getting back into that “implementing consistency” mind frame .
-For more on the psychological pitfalls that affect traders (and everyone else) check out the Trading Psychology tutorials.
-As a new trader though, expect it to take about 6 months to a year to become consistently profitable.
+My friends who quit trading, but who were successful for several years, could likely come back and be profitable again within about 6 months.
+The tools are there, but it’s the mental game of getting back into that “implementing consistency” mind frame.

 Final Word on How Long It Takes to Be a Successful Trader

 A year or two of profits is good, but that’s just the beginning.
 At some point, it may be 1, 2, 3, 4, 5…years after you become profitable, you WILL hit a major rough patch.
 It may be because you become disillusioned with trading, have kids, strategy stops working, market conditions or regulations change dramatically, you get married, you want to do something else, you need a change, you become arrogant…the list goes on, but something is going to negatively affect your trading.
-At that point you will need to get back to basics.
-Look critically at your strategies, and possibly reinvent your approach to trading, based on the lessons you have learned.
+At that point, you will need to get back to basics.

 Whether your profitability produces an income not only depends on your monthly return, but also your capital.
 The good thing is: if you’re consistently profitable, even a small account can be grown relatively quickly to start producing an income.
 It just takes longer with a smaller account.

 All this only matters if you end up being one of the profitable ones.
-Recall, only about 3% of men and 40% women who attempt short-term trading will see consistent profits.
+Recall, very few people, out of the many who try, who attempt short-term trading will see consistent profits.
 Time and diligent practice are the key ingredients almost all failed traders lack.
 To truly call yourself a consistent trader, you’ll need to have several years under belt, and have successfully navigated ALL types of market conditions and some personal conflicts.

 By Cory Mitchell, CMT